Blood stem cell research may reverse the medicine of the future

 What we’ve shown is that we can generate a cell that can make all the different types of blood cells —highlights–.
 We have also shown that it is closely related to the cells lining the aorta. -as far as we know its origin is correct– and that proliferates“.

-The researchers are cautiously optimistic about their success in emulating the heart conditions of embryos with a mechanical device.
+The researchers are cautiously optimistic regarding their success in emulating the heart conditions of embryos with a mechanical device.
 They hope it can be a step toward solving the problems that currently limit regenerative medical treatments: the shortage of donor blood stem cells, the rejection of donor tissue cells, and the ethical issues surrounding the use of embryos. of IVF.

 Blood stem cells used in transplants require donors with the same tissue type as the patient Professor Nordon recalls.
 Making blood stem cells from pluripotent stem cell lines would solve this problem without the need for donors with the same tissue type, providing an abundant supply to treat blood cancers or genetic diseases.“.